 But the Apple TV 4K is rapidly coming up on its four-year anniversary — a relative eternity in technology terms — which makes us increasingly convinced that 2021 will be the year that Apple updates its distinctive little black box.

 What could Apple do to the Apple TV to keep it a relevant and desirable product going forward?

 Here’s what we think Apple could announce in the not-so-distant future.

 Before we dive into the future, let’s quickly recap where we are now.

-The Apple TV has Siri and HomeKit built in, which in theory should help it act as a central hub for controlling a multitude of devices, but that promise falls short when it comes to home theater gear.
-Unlike the Amazon Fire TV Cube, which can send a variety of commands via IR or HDMI-CEC to soundbars, A/V receivers, and cable or satellite boxes, the Siri remote can only be customized for volume control.
+The Apple TV has Siri and HomeKit built-in, which in theory should help it act as a central hub for controlling a multitude of devices, but that promise falls short when it comes to home theater gear.
+Unlike the Amazon Fire TV Cube, which can send a variety of commands via infrared or HDMI-CEC to soundbars, A/V receivers, and cable or satellite boxes, the Siri remote can only be customized for volume control.

 A MoCA connection

-Hotels and other hospitality venues often use MoCA (Multimedia over Coax), a cable-based networking standard, instead of Ethernet or Wi-Fi.
+Hotels and other hospitality venues often use MoCA (Multimedia over Coaxial Alliance), a cable-based networking standard, instead of Ethernet or Wi-Fi.
 As the name implies, it offers a way to stream secure audio and video across an ordinary coaxial cable — the kind you get from your cable company.

-Apple TVs have cropped up in hotel rooms across the country, which rely on the device’s ease of use and familiar interface to entice vacationers to part with their dollars after a long day of sightseeing.
+Apple TVs have cropped up in hotel rooms across the country, and they rely on the device’s ease of use and familiar interface to entice vacationers to part with their dollars after a long day of sightseeing.
 Adding support via a coax cable port on the next-gen Apple TV would make Apple’s gadget much easier for these businesses to install and maintain.
-And being able to watch your Apple streaming service when away from home is central to Apple’s long-term strategy.
+And enabling people to access their Apple streaming services when away from home is central to Apple’s long-term strategy.